Venus The Star Of

 · The Great Light in the Darkness rose to be a light in the day.

-On the winter solstice, December 12, A.D.
-1531
+Before dawn on the winter solstice, 12 December

 straight line of planets low in the eastern sky, a sign of kingly authority or

-the sky.
-Then our Lady of Guadalupe appeared to Juan Diego and miraculously
+Guadalupe appeared to St. Juan Diego and miraculously left her image on his tilma

 Mother’s appearance.
 The image shows many of the stars present in that sky on

 Mary’s mantle.
 As the resurrection was the key event in the evangelization of

 the world, Mary’s appearance was the key event in the evangelism of the

 The author has an article that details the whole life an ministry of Jesus that includes the eight signs in the heavens of Jesus life see www.scripturescholar.com/ChronologyJesus.pdf This article shows that it was not just Jesus’ conception and flight into Egypt that were linked to the Passover, but practically every aspect of His life and ministry as well.